is random number.

 You can set any app qube to have the ability to act as a disposable template with:

 qvm-prefs <APP_QUBE> template_for_dispvms True

 The default system wide disposable template can be changed with

 Open in disposable from inside an app qube will open the document in a disposable based on the default disposable template you specified.

-You can change this behaviour for individual VMs: in the Application Menu, open Qube Settings for the VM in question and go to the “Advanced” tab.
-Here you can edit the “Default disposable” setting to specify which disposable template will be used to launch disposables from that VM.
+You can change this behavior for individual qubes: in the Application Menu, open Qube Settings for the qube in question and go to the “Advanced” tab.
+Here you can edit the “Default disposable” setting to specify which disposable template will be used to launch disposables from that qube.
 This can also be changed from the command line with:

 anon-whonix has been set to use